NicholasStern/Dotua/docs/documentation.md

 multiplication, division, exponentiation, and negation.

 ### rScalar

+The *rScalar* class is the reverse mode automatic differentiation analog of the *Scalar* class.
+That is to say, *rScalar* is used for user defined one-dimensional variables for which users intend to use reverse mode automatic differentiation to calculate derivatives.
+Specifically, users can define functions of scalar variables (i.e., functions defined over multiple scalar variables with a one-dimensional codomain) using instances of *rScalar* in order to calculate the function value and later easily determine the gradient of this function (see rAutoDiff Initializer for more details).
+Objects of the *rScalar* class are initialized with a value (i.e., the point of evaluation) which is stored in the class attribute **self._val** (n.b., as the single underscore suggests, this attribute should not be directly accessed or modified by the user).
+Additionally, *rScalar* objects – which could be either individual scalar variables or expressions of scalar variables – keep

+keep track of
+their own derivatives in the class attribute **self._jacobian**.
+This derivative is implemented as a dictionary with *Scalar* objects serving as the keys and real numbers as values.
+Note that each *Scalar* object's **_jacobian** attribute has an entry for all scalar variables which the object might interact with (see AutoDiff Initializer section for more information).

+Users interact with *Scalar* objects in two ways:
+1. **eval(self)**: This method allows users to obtain the value and derivative for a *Scalar* object at the point of evaluation defined when the user first initialized their *Scalar* objects.
+Specifically, this method returns a tuple of **self._val** and **self._jacobian**.
+2. **partial(self, var)**: This method allows users to obtain a partial derivative of the given *Scalar* object with respect to **var**.
+If **self** is one of the *Scalar* objects directly initialized by the user (see AutoDiff Initializer section), then **partial()** returns 1 if **var == self** and 0 otherwise.
+If **self** is a *Scalar* object formed by an expression of other *Scalar* objects (e.g., **self = Scalar(1) + Scalar(2)**), then this method returns the correct partial derivative of **self** with respect to **var**.

+Note that these are the only methods that users should be calling for *Scalar* objects and that users should not be directly accessing any of the object's class attributes.

+*Scalar* objects support left- and right-sided addition, subtraction, multiplication, division, exponentiation, and negation.

 ### Vector
 *Vector* is a subclass of *Node*.
 Every vector variable consists of a 1-d numpy array to store the values and a 2-d numpy array to store the jacobian matrix.